tobsirl/AWS-Certified-DevOps-Engineer/README.md

 arn:aws:s3:::pictures # S3 Bucket no need to specify region or account-id due to global namespace arn:aws:s3:::pictures/* # all objects in the S3 Bucket
 ```

+#### IAM User limits

+- 5000 IAM Users per AWS Account
+- IAM User can be a member of up to 10 groups
+- Internet-scale applications
+- Large organizations
+- IAM Roles & IAM Federation can fix this